Onehunga Wharf

 When will it be announced whether the East West Link is going to happen?

 There have been a variety of announcements, updates, and changes to the East West Link project over the past 10 years.
-The project has most recently been identified in the draft Government Policy Statement on land transport (GPS 2024) as a Road of National Significance.
-NZTA is currently reviewing the project’s purpose, form, and scope, and will be reporting back to its Board later in 2025.
+The project has most recently been identified in the draft Government Policy Statement on land transport (GPS 2024) as a Road of National Significance with an announcement on plans and timings in October 2025.

 For more information and updates, please refer to the NZTA project page.